Olog/phoebus-olog-web-client/README.md

 Install the toolchain and then:

 1) Clone this project and cd to it.
 2) Invoke "npm install" to download dependencies.
+The process may complain about various issues (e.g. missing git support on Mac, deprecated versions), but should result in a large number of modules being installed in the node_modules directory.
 3) Create a .env file in the root directory.
 Add the line:
-   REACT_APP_BASE_URL='<URL to your Olog service, e.g. http://localhost/Olog>'
+   REACT_APP_BASE_URL='<URL to your Olog service>'
 4) Invoke "npm start" to launch the Node JS development server.